Skip to main content

 Figure 5: Wired Connection

 The wired configuration of the device involves connecting to the untrusted network using an Industrial IX Type A Ethernet cable.
-This setup ensures a stable and reliable connection for data transmission between devices.
+The design supports consistent and dependable data transmission between devices.
 By utilizing this Ethernet connection both the hub (Node 0) and the client (Node 1) will be able to seamlessly discover and communicate with each other over the network.

 Hub (Node 0) vs. Client (Node 1):